symfony/symfony-docs/cookbook/security/voters_data_permission.rst

 In order to use voters, you have to understand how Symfony works with them.
 All voters are called each time you use the ``isGranted()`` method on Symfony's security context (i.e. the ``security.context`` service).
-Each decides if the current user should have access to some resource.
+Each one decides if the current user should have access to some resource.

 Ultimately, Symfony uses one of three different approaches on what to do with the feedback from all voters: affirmative, consensus and unanimous.

-For more information take a look at ":ref:`the section about access decision managers <components-security-access-decision-manager>`".
+For more information take a look at
+:ref:`the section about access decision managers <components-security-access-decision-manager>`.

 The Voter Interface
 -------------------